-At Willamette University the first thing you should do if you’re experiencing difficulty in a course is speak with the professor outside of class.
+At Willamette University the first thing students should do if they’re experiencing difficulty in a course is speak with the professor outside of class.
 Our faculty members not only teach in the classroom, but also work with students individually to help them learn the curriculum.
-No one knows the material in a particular course or how to teach it better than your professor, so always start there.
-We expect you to meet with your instructor before requesting a tutor.
+No one knows the material in a particular course or how to teach it better than the professor, so always start there.
+We expect students to meet with their instructors before considering tutoring.

 Sometimes students who are working closely with their professors benefit from additional mentoring of the sort that another student can provide.
-In order to accommodate this need, the CLA Dean’s Office provides a free tutoring service available to all students and for most subjects.
-(Foreign language departments have their own tutoring programs.
-In addition, the Language Learning Center in the World Languages Studio in the Learning Commons provides help for language learning.)
+In order to accommodate this need, the CLA Dean’s Office provides a free tutoring service available to all students and for many subjects.
+(Foreign language departments have their own tutoring programs, and the Language Learning Center in the World Languages Studio in the Learning Commons provides extensive assistance for language learning.)

-Please note that in some departments - often math and chemistry - the demand for tutors is high, and we cannot fill all of the requests for individual tutoring.
+Please note that in some departments - for example, math and chemistry - the demand for extra help is high, and individual tutors are seldom available.
 In such cases, we offer Help Sessions to which the entire class is invited.
 These are led by more advanced students.

-The Economics Department provides evening drop-in tutoring for their courses as follows:
+The Economics Department provides evening drop-in tutoring for their courses.
+Sessions for Spring 2014 will be posted soon.

 The Physics Department provides drop-in tutoring 7:30-9:30 pm Sunday-Thursday in the Physics Hearth on the 3rd floor of Collins.

 Students wanting individual tutors are expected to have met with their professors outside of class and (when group sessions are available) to have attended at least three group sessions.
-In addition, students are encouraged to form their own study groups.
+Students are also encouraged to form their own study groups.
 Requests for tutors (individual or small group) will be considered by the Director of Academic Support in consultation with the professor.
 An appointment with the Director of Academic Support is usually required.

 How our Program Works